Accayo14/AI-for-Chemistry/README.md

-# Solutions for EPFL CH-457 "AI for Chemistry
+# Solutions for EPFL CH-457 "AI for Chemistry"

 This repo is for the practice and contains my solutions to the exercises in the EPFL CH-457 'AI for Chemistry' course, based on materials from schwallergroup/ai4chem_course.